rmckay50/SqLiteExecutionsToListAndQueryResults/README.md

     and now start fucking error:
     'The type or namespace name 'ExecutionsClass' could not be found (are you missing a using directive or an assembly reference?)'

+2023 01 25 1200
+*   commit - error 'namespace name 'ExecutionsClass' could not be found ' is from not adding
+    * file to project I think